18F/handbook/_pages/about-us/offices/san-francisco.md

 ### Bring in one-time guests?

 Meet your guests at the front security desk to escort them in.
+You are responsible for your guests during their visit.

 Be aware that IDs from [a few states](https://www.dhs.gov/current-status-states-territories) are not acceptable; see that page for the current list of "noncompliant states".
 For these states, another issued picture ID is required (or they can just show a passport).

+Government staff and project partners are welcome to co-work in the office.
+Please let the rest of the team know so that they can say hello!

+If you would like to host a group from a non-government organization, please coordinate with [Outreach](/outreach).

 ### Host long-term guests?